mbprado/BYDiesel/dw10/ahx_adblue_low_pressure/report.md

 ## Internal adblue tank controller components are the main suspects.

-Removing the tank  from the support end letting the car reach 100°C, there was no sound of pump working
+Removing the tank  from the support end letting the car reach 100°C, there was sound of pump working

-Examples:

-- Broken shaft
-- Failed compressor wheel
+This clearly indicates somehow the pump was working, but still the issues could be related to:

-- Seized turbo
+- Seized pump with no enough power to generate pressure

-These failures do not usually disappear intermittently.

-Therefore, attention shifted toward:

-- Sensor inconsistency
-- Turbo control logic
+- Leaking
-- Wiring
+- Incorrect pressure reading
-- Vacuum regulation
+- Logic issue or system deauthorization

 ---